FAIRmat-NFDI/pynxtools-em/docs/reference/mapping.md

+## Contextualization
+If data models of technology partners would be communicated using tools and methods from the field of semantic technology, there would be less of a necessity to copy or reformat specific information into files as one could write inference and information/fact/knowledge retrieval algorithm(s) whereby a specific piece of information that is related to an experiment or simulation is read directly from the respective file of the technology partner and converted semantically into the representation that is required on the target side.

+The reason why currently this does not work convincingly in cases for many open-source research data management software is the strong heterogeneity of how granularized pieces of information are expected surplus the observation that contextualization and documentation, specifically rich and strongly expressive semantic documentation or contextualization, is underdeveloped.

 ## Technical details about the mapping approach

 Mapping information from one serialization format onto another can face various cases of information content,